The Rules of Gift Giving in Japan

 Japanese people believed that giving a clock as a gift means the symbol of time running out, while giving scissors or knives means cutting the relationship between them.
 So, please avoid giving those things to Japanese people as gifts.

 The Rules About Flowers

 Seeing your friend in hospital, and feeling confused what kind of flowers to bring for him/her?
 In Japan, it is impolite to give lotus blossoms, camellias, and lilies when you go to see your friend in hospital.
-Unfortunately, all the white flowers are not an option to bring as a gift.
+Unfortunately, all kinds of white flowers are not acceptable to bring as a gift.
 It is because white flowers are associated with funerals.
-Not only those white flowers, but you should also avoid a potted plants too.
-Potted plants mean encourage the sickness when you bring it to see your friend in hospital.
+You should also avoid potted plants.
+A potted plant mean encourage the sickness when you bring it to see your friend in hospital.

 Those are the things you should avoid to buy as gifts to Japanese people.
 From this kind of information, I can know that there are so many different cultural differences depending of on each country, and as foreigners, we should learn about those cultures and not make an impolite attitude for the people of those countries.
 Giving a gift is a good attitude, but if you give a wrong gift, it can be rude.
 Be careful guys!